willroberts/spring-grpc-service/README.md

 This is an example gRPC service using Java 21 and the Spring Boot framework.

+The service's protobuf interface is compiled to both Java and C++ by Gradle.

 ## Setup

 Use SDKMAN to install Java 21 and Gradle 8.4: